Consumers cannot compare travel costs and schedules based on false advertising.

 False advertising has gotten worse over the past years

 The airlines and the hotels deceive consumers.
-Even after years of hard work behind the scenes, consumers are left in the lurch.
 Organizations like Travelers United must educate the new appointees and the new Congress members about these false advertising issues.

-After the last four years of the Obama administration and the first three of Trump, travelers still suffer from false and confusing advertising.
-Both the Department of Transportation (DOT) and the Federal Trade Commission (FTC) are failing the American public.
+After the last four years of the Obama administration and the Trump administration, travelers still suffer from false and confusing advertising.
+Both the Department of Transportation (DOT) and the Federal Trade Commission (FTC) fail the American public.

 Airline advertising is filled with unadvertised fees (read hidden fees)

 During the first term of the Obama administration, the DOT issued the controversial full-fare advertising rule to counter false advertising.
 This regulation required airlines to advertise the full cost of travel, including airfare plus mandatory taxes and fees.
-The advertised price is the cost of flying, including all mandatory charges.
-Such a rule, at the time, was audacious.
-Imagine an executive department requiring an airline to produce honest advertising!
+The advertised price should add up to the cost of flying, including all mandatory charges.

-Travelers United was intimately involved with this rule from its inception.
-This organization has been at the heart of discussions through the comment period and the rule’s implementation.
+Travelers United worked intimately on the full-fare rule from its inception.
+This organization discussed the issues through the comment period and the rule’s implementation.
 Later, the airlines took DOT to court to get the rule rescinded.
 Travelers United supported DOT in its legal efforts.
 Forcing an industry to advertise honestly is hard work.

 Deceptive airline advertising still continues

 The impetus for the full-fare rule, the explosion of ancillary/extra fees for everything from checked baggage to seat reservations and from telephone reservations to in-flight food continues.
-The new rule required airlines to reveal mandatory fees.
-They were not required to clearly advertise what DOT called “optional fees.”
+Airlines don’t clearly advertise what DOT called “optional fees.”
+However, adding these fees through the booking process adds to the prices that consumers pay.

 These optional fees became more and more complex, with many exceptions and exemptions.
 Some fees come into effect only for non-frequent fliers.
-Other fees are waived for elite fliers.
-Yet, others are bundled together with no reference to the original fee structure.
+Travelers find some fees waived for elite fliers.
+Yet others are discovered bundled together with no reference to the original fee structure.
 The system today, except for Southwest Airlines, which has continued permitting travelers to carry two checked bags and make changes and cancel flights without penalty, is more complex than ever.

 Airline advertising of ancillary fees is nonexistent

-Today, no traveler has the ability to accurately price the entire cost of travel.
-Travelers know the airfares and mandatory fees, but they do not know the real extra fees where the airline industry makes up to about 50 percent of its profits.
+Today, no traveler sees the price of the entire cost of travel in advertising.
+Travelers know the airfares and mandatory fees, but they do not know the real extra fees where the airline industry can make up to about 50 percent of its profits.

-Advertising false prices is one way that false advertising works.
-The other way is creating a pricing structure that is so complex that the average consumers cannot understand the price they are paying.
-Even with the full fare advertising rule, ever-increasing fee complexity allows the airlines to operate in a world of false advertising.
+Advertising a false price is one way that false advertising works.
+Airlines also create a pricing structure so complex that the average consumers cannot understand the final price.
+Even with the full-fare advertising rule, ever-increasing fee complexity allows the airlines to operate in a world of false advertising.

 DOT’s airline on-time statistics are not honest

-When it comes to honesty in advertising, one would think that government agencies would be required to tell the truth.
-However, that is not the case with DOT and airline schedules.
+When it comes to honesty in advertising, one would think that government agencies must tell the truth.
+However, DOT allows “about on-time” on airline schedules.
 Back in the 1950s DOT set a rule that provided a 15-minute window for airline schedules.
 Both departures and arrivals have on-time leeway built into the system.
 Basically, on-time does not mean on-time according to the airline schedules.

 When most flights were point-to-point in the early days of aviation, it didn’t make much difference.
 Today, however, almost 70 percent of flights are connecting flights.
 Now, a 15-minute delay can make connecting at large airports difficult and the rule adds unnecessary stress for passengers.